benoleary/LesHouchesParserClasses_CPP/LHPC_CPP/README.LHPC_CPP.txt

  * the intended use of SlhaParser is that an instance of the class is
  * constructed, & then instances of derived classes of the SlhaBlock class are
  * constructed & then registered with the parser with the
+ * registerBlock(
+ *               LHPC::SLHA::InterpreterClass::BlockInterpreterFactory const& )
+ * function (but nobody should have to deal with the base
- * registerBlock( LHPC::SLHA::SlhaBlock const& ) function. there are bundles of
+ * BlockInterpreterFactory class directly). there are bundles of blocks that
- * blocks that automatically register their blocks with the SlhaParser given
+ * automatically register their blocks with the SlhaParser given to the
- * to the bundle's constructor, which cover the blocks described in SLHA1 &
+ * bundle's constructor, which cover the blocks described in SLHA1 & SLHA2. an
- * SLHA2. an instance of LHPC::SlhaOne has all the blocks in SLHA1, & an
+ * instance of LHPC::SlhaOne has all the blocks in SLHA1, & an instance of
- * instance of SlhaTwo has all the blocks mentioned in SLHA1 & in SLHA2. the
+ * SlhaTwo has all the blocks mentioned in SLHA1 & in SLHA2. the entries in the
- * entries in the blocks are then filled when readFile( std::string const& ) is
+ * blocks are then filled when readFile( std::string const& ) is called. the
- * called. the entries are accessed with operator() (various derived classes
+ * entries are accessed with operator() (various derived classes
- * use different numbers of arguments for this), or the block as a set of lines
+ * use different numbers of arguments for this) for the copy of their block
+ * with lowest scale value ("Q"), or the interpreter for a given copy can be
+ * accessed with operator[], which returns interpreters for the blocks in the
+ * order in which they were read, starting from 1. also, the block as a set of
- * (each line held as a separate std::string) can be obtained by
+ * lines (each line held as a separate std::string) can be obtained by
- * getLines( double const ), which looks for the copy of the block with scale
- * ("Q") closest to the given argument, or as a single std::string with
+ * getLineWithoutComment( int const ) for each block.
+ * the function SlhaBlock::hasRecordedScale( double const, int&, int&,double& )
+ * is the best compromise that I could come up with for finding blocks for a
+ * given scale. see the comments of the function for how to use it.
- * interpretAsString( double const ).
-I had intended to provide flexible
- * searching of the blocks as strings to accommodate non-standard blocks, but
+ * I had intended to provide flexible searching of the blocks as strings to
- * this is still on the to-do list.
+ * accommodate non-standard blocks, but this is still on the to-do list.
  * decays are only recorded if a MassSpectrum instance has been registered with
  * the SlhaParser. a registered MassSpectrum instance has its MassEigenstate
  * data members filled with masses recorded from the MASS or FMASS blocks that
  * are read from the SLHA file, & with decays filled from the decays of the
- * file. the particle codes of the decays are interpretted so that accessing
+ * file. the particle codes of the decays are interpreted so that accessing
  * the decays gets references to other MassEigenstates, to simplify following
  * cascade decays.
  * I intend to include the functionality to be able to load in the central